pkdindustries/soulshack/README.md

 - `--nick`: The bot's nickname on the IRC server
 - `--model`: The AI model to use for generating responses (default: GPT-4)
 - `--maxtokens`: The maximum number of tokens to generate with the OpenAI model (default: 512)
-- `--greeting`: The bot's response to the channel on join
+- `--greeting`: response prompt to the channel on join (default: "hello.")
-- `--goodbye`: The bot's response to the channel on part
+- `--goodbye`:  response prompt to the channel on part (default: "goodbye.")
-- `--prompt`: The initial character prompt for the AI
+- `--prompt`: The initial character prompt for the AI, initilizes the personality
-- `--answer`: The prompt for answering a question
+- `--answer`: appended to prompt for conditioning the answer to a question

 ### Environment Variables